 B. Zeinedine and C. W. Leach’s Feeling and thought in collective action on social issues: Toward a systems perspective (2021) introduces a helpful new literacy concept of a co-evolving “system of systems.”
 In matters of social issues, they advocate for recognizing the corresponding systems related to thought, feeling, motivation, action, and context that are immediately influencing the current social issue.
 It is a call for a multiliteracy approach in order to properly orient the relationship modes within society.
 This terminology, although tangential to memetics, provides a great descriptive for what a meme in culture represents; it is a visual adaptation of a system of systems multiplied together to communicate one overarching influencing agenda.
 Just as in math, a process for factoring out the component parts is necessary to properly sort the contents of a meme to better understand and reflect upon the various systems being showcased.

-K. Matias’ exploratory paper Integration of internet memes in teaching social studies and its relation to the development of critical thinking skills (2020) suggests the possibility of integrating memes for the development of critical thinking skills necessary when learning a particular subject.
+Matias (2020) suggests the possibility of integrating memes for the development of critical thinking skills necessary when learning a particular subject.
 The researcher suggests a meme-based learning method to assist in the cognitive development and competencies for a given subject.
 This idea is akin to the utilization of the newspaper political cartoon which often combined in a single image a visual representation of political affiliation, social standing, and personality quirks of the person being represented in the image.
 A reader who understands all three of these categories as it relates to the person in the image would thus “get” the cartoon.
 They simply had to have the multimodal literacy of each category in representation to follow along.
-N. Kayali and A. Altuntas (2021) similarly conclude that the utilization of memes in the classroom showed significant results in the vocabulary recall for medical students, and thus advocate for the increase of critical strategies and innovation of meme utilization in education.
+Kayali and Altuntas (2021) similarly conclude that the utilization of memes in the classroom showed significant results in the vocabulary recall for medical students, and thus advocate for the increase of critical strategies and innovation of meme utilization in education.

 It will be through multiliteracies and multimodal critical reflection that our digital visual society will find its way out of the algorithmic ghettos we have each unwittingly been placed into.
 The division of culture into enclaves of collective distress is systematic, not relational; Each placed into collective units by the influence of a negatively slanted medium.
 Yet, this “system of systems,” working by dispassionate algorithms, can be critically sorted.
 It must be sorted in hopes of reintegrating the proper community relationships of human beings living and acting in society alongside one another, properly gathered and appropriately influenced one to another, intellectually and emotively connected to the real world in which we must live and respond together.

 I propose a local community project intended to decipher both individual and community truth architecture from the various fragments of scholastic, memetic, and knowledge bits within the mobile digital commons (i.e. people group) related to a “hot topic” of cultural or spiritual relevance.
 This project will attempt to measure the acceptability of truth statements pre and post community reflection sessions.
-It will also consider not only what individuals themselves “think,” but what those individuals think others think, based on H. Gruntterink and A. Meister’s 2022 work with meta-perceptions implication in affect, cognition, behavior, and relationships.
+It will also consider not only what individuals themselves “think,” but what those individuals think others think, based on Gruntterink and Meister’s 2022 work with meta-perceptions implication in affect, cognition, behavior, and relationships.